 Emergency Preparedness

-The local emergency action plan will address potential emergencies that can be expected in your work area.
-For emergency evacuations, the use of floor plans or workplace maps that clearly show the emergency escape routes and safe or refuge areas should be included in the plan.
-All employees must understand what actions they are to take in the work area and assemble in a safe zone.
-All new employees should discuss how they should respond to emergencies with their supervisors shortly after starting work and whenever their responsibilities under the plan change.
+All employees must understand what actions they are to take in the workplace and assemble in a refuge area.
+New employees should discuss how to respond to emergencies with their supervisors shortly after starting work and whenever their responsibilities under the plan change.
 This orientation should include:

 - Identifying the evacuation routes from the building and locations where employees will gather.